Registering a death

 By law, a death must be registered within eight days.
 A death which takes place in Scotland can be registered at any registration office in Scotland.
 We cannot register a death which did not take place in Scotland.

-If you need to contact the registrars in an emergency outwith office hours, for example over a holiday weekend, phone the emergency out-of-hours number 0800 242024.
+If you need to contact the registrars in an emergency outwith office hours, for example where the deceased has to be taken out of the country, phone the emergency out of hours number 0800 242024.

 What documents do you need?